divhide/node-grunt-http-server/README.md

 ---

-Grunt task that provides an http server to server your static files.
+This grunt task provides you with an http server to serve your static files that you can hook in your grunt build.

 Usage examples: